Châteauvallon: Genesis and development

-At the beginning of the 1980s, Pierre Desgraupes, then president and CEO of Antenne 2, wanted a French-style Dallas to compete with broadcasts of the American soap on TF1, and entrusted it to Georges Conchon for development.
+At the beginning of the 1980s, Pierre Desgraupes, then president and CEO of Antenne 2, wanted a French-style Dallas series to compete with broadcasts of the American soap on TF1, and entrusted it to Georges Conchon for development.
 The latter, writing the first six episodes, brought together around fifteen screenwriters, including Jean-Pierre Petrolacci who would write the following 20 episodes.

 The production was entrusted to Paul Planchon and Serge Friedman.

 The budget for the series was 55 million francs (€8.5 million).

 Filming

 The Château de Mauvières - “La Commanderie” in the series.

 Filming took place between November 28, 1983, and October 18, 1984, in the town of Rambouillet, Yvelines and the chateau of Mauvières, in Saint-Forget, which was transformed into the Berg family residence “La Commanderie”.

 Music

 The series music was composed by Vladimir Cosma, whose original soundtrack was released in 1985 by Carrere Records.

-The theme song, Puissance et Gloire, was performed by Herbert Léonard, the lyrics were written by Vline Buggy and the music was by Vladimir Cosma.
-The verse melody is reminiscent of that of the film Le Distrait (1970), whose soundtrack is also by Vladimir Cosma.
-This melody is played on the violin during the 16th minute, when the character wanders into an apartment that he mistakes for his own.
+The theme song, Puissance et Gloire (Power and Glory), was performed by Herbert Léonard, using lyrics written by Vline Buggy and a music composed by Vladimir Cosma.